 Another important to consider is your handlebar diameter.

-Some bicycle bells has a one size fits all mounting, while some others have different sizes, depending on the diameter of your handlebars.
+Some bicycle bells have a one size fits all mounting, while others have different sizes, depending on the diameter of your handlebars.